-Financial Statements and related management discussion and analysis (the "2023 Financial Report", and together with the Circular, the "Meeting Materials") by the mail, shareholders receive a notice with instructions on how to access the Meeting Materials online.
-The Meeting Materials are available on our website at bombardier.com/en/ agm2024 as well as on the Canadian Securities Administrators' website at www.sedarplus.ca The Meeting Materials should be reviewed prior to voting.
+and analysis (the "2024 Financial Report", and together with the Circular, the "Meeting Materials") by the mail, shareholders receive a notice with instructions on how to access the Meeting Materials online.
+The Meeting Materials are available on our website at bombardier.com/en/agm2025 as well as on the Canadian Securities Administrators' website at www.sedarplus.ca The Meeting Materials should be reviewed prior to voting.